AvanzaBank/astrix/doc/tutorial/part2.md

 1. Lookup the service properties associated with the given service.
 This involves identifying what `AstrixServiceComponent` to use and find all properties required by the `AstrixServiceComponent` to bind to the service.
 2. Use the `AstrixServiceComponent` to bind to the given service.

 Those two steps offers two levels of indirection.
 The first one is how to lookup the service-properties associated with a service.
-Out of the box Astrix supports two mechanisms for service-properties lookup.
-One using configuration, `@AstrixConfigApi`, and another using the service-registry, `@AstrixServiceRegistryApi`, which will be introduced later.
+Out of the box Astrix supports two mechanisms for service lookup.
+One using configuration, `@AstrixConfigLookup`, and another using the service-registry, `@AstrixServiceRegistryLookup`, which will be introduced later.
 The other level of indirection is how Astrix binds to a service, which done by the `AstrixServiceComponent`.
 Astrix comes with a number of service-component implementations out of the box which will be introduced throughout the tutorial.

-### Service binding using AstrixDirectComponent and @AstrixConfigApi
+### Service binding using AstrixDirectComponent and @AstrixConfigLookup
 The first service-component covered is the `AstrixDirectComponent` which is a useful tool to support testing.
 It allows binding to a service provider within the same process, i.e. an ordinary object within the same jvm.
 The true power of the `AstrixDirectComponent` comes when using it in combination with the service-registry, which we will se later in the tutorial when introducing the service-registry.
 This example introduces the `AstrixDirectComponent` in combination with a `@AstrixConfigApi`.

 In this example the api i split into one library, `LunchSuggester`, and one service, `LunchRestaruantFinder`.
 The api-descriptor exporting the `LunchRestaurantFinder` is annotated with `@AstrixConfigApi` which tells Astrix to lookup the service-properties for the `LunchRestaurantFinder` in configuration under the entry name `"restaurantFinderUri"`.